Code of Conduct

 A. The well-being of every child in the Maret community is the School’s most important priority.
 Therefore, as required by law, every Maret employee must understand the reporting obligations regarding suspected child abuse, sexual abuse, and neglect.

-C. If a faculty member knows or has reasonable cause to suspect that a child has been or is in immediate danger of being the victim of sexual abuse or attempted sexual abuse (this includes learning after the fact that a student under the age of 20 had a sexual relationship with an employee of the School), then s/he should immediately report that information to Head of School Marjo Talbott.
+C. If a faculty member knows or has reasonable cause to suspect that a child has been or is in immediate danger of being the victim of sexual abuse or attempted sexual abuse (this includes learning after the fact that a student under the age of 20 had a sexual relationship with an employee of the School), then they should immediately report that information to Head of School Marjo Talbott.

-D. If a faculty member knows or has reasonable cause to suspect that a child was assisted, supported, caused, encouraged, commanded, enabled, induced, facilitated, or permitted to become a prostitute or has an injury caused by a bullet or has an injury caused by a knife or other sharp object which has been caused by other than accidental means, then s/he should immediately report that information to Head of School Marjo Talbott.
+D. If a faculty member knows or has reasonable cause to suspect that a child was assisted, supported, caused, encouraged, commanded, enabled, induced, facilitated, or permitted to become a prostitute or has an injury caused by a bullet or has an injury caused by a knife or other sharp object which has been caused by other than accidental means, then they should immediately report that information to Head of School Marjo Talbott.

 F. The law protects any person who participates in good faith in the making of a required report, by providing immunity from civil or criminal liability with respect to the making of the report.